 Typically, a 60-hp engine will propel a 16' aluminum boat at speeds from 25 mph to 30 mph top speed, depending on load.

 These specialized boats are designed for one purpose — bass fishing.
-Many bass-boat owners treat their boats like collectors of antique cars who pamper their classic (and expensive) automobiles.
+Many bass boat owners treat their boats similar to the way collectors of antique cars pamper their classic (and expensive) automobiles.
 While virtually all builders of bass boats design them for tournament fishing, most people who buy them actually do not enter tournaments and instead use them for low-key recreation fishing enjoyment.

-Having identified at least three categories of bass boat owner (tournament anglers, casual fishermen, and bass boat aficionados), it is not surprising that the power needed for all three purposes would be quite different.
-Boat builders and engine makers spend millions of dollars each year promoting bass boats powered by large outboard engines, but clearly casual bass anglers can have a satisfyling experience with far less horsepower.
+Having identified at least three categories of the bass-boat owner (tournament anglers, casual fishermen, and bass-boat aficionados), it is not surprising that the power needed for all three purposes would be quite different.
+Boat builders and engine makers spend millions of dollars each year promoting bass boats powered by large outboard engines, but clearly, casual bass anglers can have a satisfying experience with far less horsepower.

-Anglers engaged in tournament fishing are going to want the biggest engine on the transom that the boat is rated for, in most cases, and that means from 225-hp to 300-hp.
-(Be sure to double check tournament rules, some circuits limit the size of the outboards.)
-But more casual anglers, particularly ones fishing on smallish lakes, have no need for such prodigious amounts of horsepower.
+Anglers engaged in tournament fishing are going to want the biggest engine on the transom that the boat is rated for, in most cases, and that means from 225 to 300 horsepower.
+(Be sure to double-check tournament rules, some circuits limit the size of the outboards.)
+But more casual anglers, particularly those fishing on smallish lakes, have no need for such prodigious amounts of horsepower.

 Traditionally, bass boats have been the domain of 2-stroke outboard engines.
 They have a lot of low-end torque, which makes for fast hole shots.

-Like bass boats, flats boats are designed for a specific application—shallow coastal saltwater fishing.
+Like bass boats, flats boats are designed for a specific application—saltwater fishing in shallow coastal waters.
 Flats boats go where the water is typically calm, so like the bass boat, they don’t need much freeboard.
 And, like the bass boat, their bottoms are relatively flat, like that of a skiff, and if powered by large outboards they can go lickety-split.

 Like bass boat owners, flats boat owners want a quick hole shot to get up on plane fast in shallow water.
-This is where the low-end torque of a 2-stroke engine shines.
-4-stroke engines have weak low-rpm torque.
-They will not be as quick to plane as will be a 2-stroke engine.
+This is where the low-end torque of a 2-stroke engine or a larger-displacement 4-stroke, will come in handy.

-Consumer Caveat: Skiffs and small bay boats can be some of the most dangerous boats on the water if they are overpowered -- and this often occurs.
-Just in the time span of creating of this report -- 3 months -- BoatTEST had to cancel two tests of flats/bay boats because they were deemed by our test captains to be unsafe.
+Consumer Caveat: Once again, skiffs and small bay boats can be some of the most dangerous boats on the water if they are overpowered — and this often occurs.
+Just in the time span of creating this report (3 months), BoatTEST.com had to cancel two tests of flats/bay boats because they were deemed by our test captains to be unsafe.
 We do not publish tests of boats we think are hazardous to use in normal boating situations.

-The advantages gained in a bay boat, over a flats boat, are more square footage of cockpit, larger livewells, additional storage under the expanded casting decks and typically a better ride in chop.
-On calm days, many bay boats can even be used in coastyal locations, something we don’t recommend for a skiff.
+The advantages gained in a bay boat, over a flats boat, may be more square footage of cockpit, larger livewells, additional stowage under the expanded casting decks and typically a better ride in chop.
+On calm days, many bay boats can even be used in coastal locations, something we don’t recommend for a skiff.

-If top end speed is of value, the larger bay boat can handle more horsepower plus is capable of some light offshore duty on a good day.
-When bay boats first made their appearance it was hard to distinguish whether you were looking at a large flats boat or a small bay boat.
+If top-end speed is of value, the larger bay boat can handle more horsepower, plus it is capable of some light offshore duty on a good day.
+When bay boats first appeared on the scene, it was hard to distinguish whether you were looking at a large flats boat or a small bay boat.
 Now the popularity of bay boats has more and more boat manufacturers adding a bay boat to their lines.
 The result is that that there are now a lot of choices for the consumer who must match the boat to the body of water where it is intended to be used.

 In the bay boat industry, bigger seems to be better, both in the length of the hulls and the outboard motors that power them.
 Common now are bay boats 20’ in length with some of the larger craft as long as 26’.
-60 mph top-end speeds are made possible by outboards in the 200 to 300 horsepower range.
+Top-end speeds in the 60-mph range are made possible by outboards producing 200 to 300 horsepower.

 Bigger is Better.
 The development of bigger and more fuel-efficient outboards has brought about a resurgence of interest in outboard power for sportboats as more and more builders have made these models available.
 This development is giving consumers a good option that they largely did not have as recently as five years ago.